 Simon B. Elliott State Park

 The 318-acre Simon B. Elliott State Park is in the heart of Moshannon State Forest.
-This entirely wooded park offers picturesque areas of swamp meadows and forest of typical second growth mixed hardwood and oak timber.
+This entirely wooded park offers picturesque areas of swamp meadows and a forest of typical second growth mixed hardwood and oak timber.

 Make a reservation.